 There are just as many girls as boys in of The Hunger Games, ensuring a lot of this.
 Marvel kills Rue, and Thresh kills Clove.

 In Radiance, it's implied that when the filming of the documentary at Adonis began to fall apart, one of the crew members attacked Severin.
-It later turned out he did so to try to keep her from swimming with the callow whales, which was incredibly dangerous and lead to her death.
-The transcript of her impromptu reporting on the Pluto food riots also have her beaten and bloody and end with her tramped nearly to death by a mob too enraged to evens notice her.
+It later turned out he did so to try to keep her from swimming with the callow whales, which was incredibly dangerous and led to her death.
+The transcript of her impromptu reporting on the Pluto food riots also have her beaten and bloody and end with her trampled nearly to death by a mob too enraged to even notice her.